 The African environment is full of color.
 From the colors of sun-kissed savannahs to green lush jungles, to the magnificent sunrises or sunsets that beautifully adorn African skies; you have a rich palette of colors to choose from.

 Bring this African spirit into your rooms with a splash of color on your walls.
-These can be jungle greens, deep reds, ocher, bright oranges, burgundy, and watery aqua, golden browns, and yellows.
-The modern trend is to color-block two or more colors on different walls.
+For instance, jungle greens, deep reds, ocher, bright oranges, burgundy, and watery aqua, golden browns, and yellows.
+In addition, the modern trend is to color-block two or more colors on different walls.

 You can try warm earthy browns, deep reds or even shades of graphite for your kitchen walls.
 Another alternative is to go for a fire-baked-bricks theme on one of the walls.